 In comparison to Alternative B, implementation of Alternative C would result in a relatively small increase in lands allocated to Zone 4 (Natural Resource Conservation) and a moderate decrease in parcels allocated to Zone 6 (Developed Recreation).
-There would be no change in parcels allocated to Zone 3 (Sensitive Resource Management).
-Lands allocated to Zone 4 would increase from 6,985.14 acres to 7,059.11, an increase of 73.97 acres.
-Zone 6 parcels would decrease from 1,904.89 to 1,763.61 acres, a reduction of 141.28 acres.
+There would be no difference in parcels allocated to Zone 3 (Sensitive Resource Management) between Alternatives B and C. Lands allocated to Zone 4 would increase from 6,955.51 acres under Alternative B to 7,019.48 acres under Alternative C, an increase of 63.97 acres.
+In comparison to Alternative B, Zone 6 parcels would decrease from 1,904.89 to 1,763.61 acres, a reduction of 141.28 acres under Alternative C.